viktorlott/penum/README.md

 Here we have an enum with one unary and one binary tuple variant where the field type `Storage` and `Something` implements the trait `Trait`.
 The goal is to be able to call the trait `method` through `Foo`.
-This can be accomplished automatically marking the trait with a dispatch symbol `^`.
+This can be accomplished automatically by marking the trait with a dispatch symbol `^`.
 ```rust
 #[penum{ unit | (T) | (_, T) where T: ^Trait }]